padgettholdings/circuitpythonsync/README.md

-test release 4f with all starting empty test release 4g by pushing tag first test release 4h after removing branch from workflow
+test release 4f with all starting empty test release 4g by pushing tag first test release 4h after removing branch from workflow test push without a tag to make sure no action done